damianj/Twitch-PyBot/README.md

 - Designate who can access your master commands (*i.e.* !ban, !unban, etc.)
   - Can pick and choose from mods, global mods, admins, and staff
 - Relatively easy to configure.
 Simply make a twitch account for your bot and get your oauth token
+- Logs keep track of each session you use the bot and record what happens in chat.
+See your info.log file for this data.

 #Requirements
 - Python 3.4 or higher